dracupid/nobone/readme.md

 port = 8013

-# All modules will init by default options.
+# All modules use default options to init.
-# If you don't want to init a specific module,
+# If you want don't init a specific module,
 # for example 'db' module, just exclude it:
 #	nb.init {
 #		renderer: null